John Manners-Sutton, 3rd Viscount Canterbury

 John Henry Thomas Manners-Sutton, 3rd Viscount Canterbury (27 May 1814 – 24 June 1877), styled The Hon.
 John Manners-Sutton between 1814 and 1866 and Sir John Manners-Sutton between 1866 and 1869, was a British Tory politician and colonial administrator.

 Background and education

 A member of the Manners family headed by the Duke of Rutland, Manners-Sutton was born at Downing Street, London, the second and youngest son of Charles Manners-Sutton, 1st Viscount Canterbury, Speaker of the House of Commons, by his first wife Lucy, daughter of John Denison.
 His mother died when he was one year old.
 He was educated at Eton and Trinity College, Cambridge, graduating with an MA in 1835.
-In his youth he played first-class cricket for Cambridge University Cricket Club and Marylebone Cricket Club.
+In his youth he played for Cambridge University Cricket Club and Marylebone Cricket Club.

 Political career

 Manners-Sutton was returned to Parliament for Cambridge in September 1839.
 However, in April 1840 his election was declared void.
 He was returned for the same constituency in 1841 and held it until 1847.
 He served as Under-Secretary of State for the Home Department from 1841 to 1846 in Sir Robert Peel's second administration.